This part of the documentation covers all the interfaces of Pyjnius.

 -> nothing is returned

 When you implement Java in Python, the signature of the Java method must match.
-Java provide a tool named javap to get the signature of any java class.
+Java provides a tool named javap to get the signature of any java class.
 For example:

 $ javap -s java.util.Iterator